SORRYHANZOMAYNER/Kitchen-Book-App/README.md

 Navigate to http://localhost:4200 in your web browser to view the application.

 ### Other information
-main code locate in master branch
+Main code locate in master branch

 Usage
 Creating a Recipe